 The Company is committed to maintaining a high standard of corporate governance in the interests of shareholders and devotes considerable efforts to formalizing the best corporate governance practices.
-This Corporate Governance Report describes the way the Company has applied the principles of the Corporate Governance Code in force during 2021 (the "CG Code") as set out in Appendix 14 of the Rules Governing the Listing of Securities (the "Listing Rules") on The Stock Exchange of Hong Kong Limited (the "Stock Exchange").
-Throughout the year, the Company has complied with the code provisions as set out in the CG Code except for the deviation from code provisions A.2.7 and E.1.2.
+This Corporate Governance Report describes the way the Company has applied the principles of the Corporate Governance Code (the "CG Code") as set out in Part 2 of Appendix 14 of the Rules Governing the Listing of Securities (the "Listing Rules") on The Stock Exchange of Hong Kong Limited (the "Stock Exchange").
+Throughout the year, the Company has complied with the code provisions as set out in the CG Code except for the deviation from code provision F.2.2.